gimmie/unity/readme.md

                 AndroidManifest.xml
                 GimmieBinding.cs

+### Guest user

 To handle guest user tapping on notification and show your login page, create a empty game object name `GimmieBinding` and add
 GimmieBinding.cs script to that object

+### Rewards Country

+Rewards in Gimmie catalog can target to specific country, to show rewards in target country, add below meta code to `AndroidManifest.xml` file

+    <meta-data android:name="com.gimmie.data.default_country" android:value="<country code>" />

+Default country is `global` which means only rewards set to global will show in catalog.

 ## iOS